Poverty Is The Biggest Barrier To E-Learning In Africa and not poor internet...

 Register IELTS (General or Academic) in Nigeria and Africa.
-The International English Language Testing System (IELTS) is a test that measures the language proficiency of people who want to study or work in environments where English is used as a language of communication.
+The International English Language Testing System (IELTS), is a test that measures the language proficiency of people who want to study abroad.
+Moreover persons who need to work in environments where English is used as a language of communication need the test.

 An easy-to-use 9-band scale clearly identifies proficiency level, from non-user (band score 1) through to expert (band score 9).